tsiemasilo/CVDatabase/replit.md

 - **API Layer**: REST API with endpoints for CRUD operations on CV records, including data export as CSV.
 - **Storage Layer**: Abstracted `IStorage` interface, with `MemStorage` for development and Drizzle-based PostgreSQL for production.
 - **Authentication & Authorization**: Session-based authentication with role-based access control (Admin, Manager, User roles) and user management functionality.
-- **Dynamic Content**: Implementation of K-level filtering for SAP department roles and dynamic filtering for hierarchical data like departments and roles.
+- **Dynamic Content**: Implementation of K-level filtering for SAP department roles, dynamic filtering for hierarchical data like departments and roles, and custom department creation functionality with persistent storage.
 - **File Handling**: CV file references are stored, and a creative CV viewing feature displays a professional template.
 - **Form Enhancements**: Comprehensive form fields for candidate data capture, including experience, qualifications, and institute details, with validation and submission success feedback.